gracewang723/Algo_Course/index.rst

 * Science:

-   * Natural science: mathematics, physics, chemistry, cosmology...
+   * Natural Science: Mathematics, Physics, Chemistry, Cosmology...

-   * Management science: planning, scheduling, optimization, supply chain, organization...
+   * Management Science: Planning, Scheduling, Optimization, Supply Chain, Organization...

-   * Social science: social network, social structure, policy making...
+   * Social Science: Social Network, Social Structure, Policy Making...

    * Economics: How to allocate scarce/limited resources to optimize the output for the best of com/org/society/individuals?

 * Engineering:

-   * Manufacturing, food production, online business operation
+   * Manufacturing, Food Production, Online Business Operation
-   * Financial engineering...
+   * Financial Engineering...

 Course Target
 =========================

 * Expose to computing techniques:

-   * Machine learning, AI (deep learning), network modelling methods, etc.
+   * Machine Learning, AI (Deep Learning), Network Modelling Methods, etc.

    * To know what we have in the toolbox.

 * Expose to the research frontiers of various sciences:

-   * Natural science, Management science, Social science, etc.
+   * Natural Science, Management Science, Social Science, etc.

    * To understand what’s going on in these fields.